Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 pizzætte = (/wholemeal|pea flour/) bread slices + (vegan) cheeses +.; but it's american-italian if there's tomatoes, as is for most post-roman food (was it the great greek, or the great mongoloid, who said malnutrition collapses waveforms of souljah boyz?) hot english mustard = wasabi japanese horseradish
 ^ all these, and then some, but not all, are hindu if you /lace|spike/ them c̄ /ganja|tula?si/; got lotus?

+over ttime; instant continuity the brains of arseholes will be datamined for the "-thing"s they hate the most; and can't pussibly be aware of in such a short sheltered existence viral neuroblockers will prevent the formation of residual memories from forming; so they will never get used to it, and constantly be reminded of their forgetfullness that shyam rules